 If you’re caring for a relative living with dementia, it’s natural to be concerned about whether or not you or your children will develop the disease.
 In reality, there are actually different kinds of dementia – and most of them are not hereditary.

-Read on to learn out about the common types of dementia, and what the chances for people with relatives diagnosed with dementia to develop the disease.
+Read on to learn about the common types of dementia, and what the chances are for people with relatives diagnosed with dementia to develop the disease.

 First, be aware that there are four common types of dementia – vascular dementia, dementia with Lewy bodies (LBD), frontotemporal dementia (FTD), and Alzheimer’s.
 Some types of dementia are more hereditary than others.

 Second, it’s important to know about the role of genes when it comes to heredity.